uk-tre/community-management/governance/working groups/index.md

 # Working groups

+## Overview

 For the UK TRE Community, a Working Group (WG) is a space for members to come together to work and discuss on a topic.

 WGs can be set up by any member of the community, and are focused on producing specific, tangible outputs within a given time period.
 They are modelled off the pre-existing concept of Working Groups found in communities like [DARE UK](https://dareuk.org.uk/dare-uk-launches-dynamic-collaborative-communities-invites-proposals-for-new-groups/), the [Research Data Alliance (RDA)](https://www.rd-alliance.org/groups/creating-and-managing-rda-groups/creating-or-joining-rda-working-group.html), the [W3C](https://www.w3.org/2017/Process-20170301/#GAGeneral), the [IETF](https://www.ietf.org/how/wgs/) and more.

+UK TRE Community Working Groups become part of the wider UK TRE Community ecosystem, and benefit from:
+- Having access to and engaging a community of TRE experts from across industriues keen to work collaboratively
+- Dedicated space on the [UK TRE Community website]() to share updates and outputs
+- Promotion through our communication channels, including Slack, mailing list, website and newsletter
+- Dedicated presentation opportunities and breakout rooms at our quarterly meetings
+- Additional support from the [Community Management Working Group]() where possible

+## Process

 There are two distinct processes for those creating a WG to consider: